Scaling Policies

 § Basic Monitoring - by default EC2’s in ASG will send metrics to Cloud Watch every 5 min.

-§ Detailed Monitoring @ 1 min is optional but chargeable
+§ Detailed Monitoring @ 1 min is

 § If an auto scaling launch configuration is created via the AWS CLI - Detailed Monitoring on by default